LignedeVie/ssd-covid19/readme.txt

 Working application for demo purposes (hackaton hackcrisis.com) you can find under: https://www.wirtualnyasystent.eu and https://www.wirtualnyasystent.eu/admin.

-More info are in Readme.pdf
+More info are in Project-description.pdf
 Than you can read the Diagnostic-algorithm.pdf

 For installation: